Dimethyltryptamine: Absorption

+Distribution

-DMT easily crosses the blood-brain barrier.
+DMT easily crosses the blood–brain barrier.
 Studies on the llipophilicity of DMT have been contradictory – most studies find DMT to be either lipophilic or slightly lipophilic, but a 2023 study found it to be lipophobic.

+Several studies have described active transport and accumulation of DMT into rat and dog brains following peripheral administration.
+Similar active transport and accumulation processes likely occur in human brains and may concentrate DMT in brain by several-fold or more (relatively to blood), resulting in local concentrations in the micromolar or higher range.
+Such concentrations would be commensurate with serotonin brain tissue concentrations, which have been consistently determined to be in the 1.5–4 μmol/L range.

+The plasma protein binding of DMT is low at approximately 30%.

+Metabolism

-DMT is primarily metabolized by monoamine oxidase A (MAO-A) into indole-3-acetic acid and to a much lesser extent in the liver by CYP2D6 and CYP2C19.
-When taken orally it is metabolized by MAO-A in the liver and gut, and is thus not orally bioavailable unless a monoamine oxidase inhibitor is taken (as is naturally found in the ayahuasca brew).
-When taken intravenously, DMT is primarily metabolized MAO-A in the circulatory system and brain.
+DMT is primarily metabolized by monoamine oxidase A (MAO-A) (>90%) into indole-3-acetic acid (IAA) and to a much lesser extent in the liver by CYP2D6 and CYP2C19.
+When taken intravenously, DMT is primarily metabolized by MAO-A in the circulatory system and brain.
 When smoked, a more substantial fraction (possibly as high as 10–20%) is metabolized in the liver by CYP2D6 and CYP2C19.

-Detailed pharmacokinetic analyses for inhaling or vaporizing DMT appear to be lacking.
+Elimination

+DMT is eliminated in urine.
+When DMT is used in combination with a monoamine oxidase inhibitor (MAOI), its metabolism shifts and a greater amount of DMT-N-oxide is excreted relative to deaminated metabolites.
+The elimination half-life after intravenous injection is 6 to 12 minutes.
+However, DMT has a biphasic elimination half-life, with the first phase having a half-life of 6 minutes and the second phase having a half-life of 16 minutes.